dmbarbour/glas/docs/GlasCLI.md

         glas --run ModuleRef -- Args

 The glas executable first compiles the referenced module into a value.
 This value must be recognized as representing an application.
-Initially, we'll recognize ".g" modules that define an 'app' namespace, or generally any module that compiles to `g:(app:Namespace, ...)`.
-A [namespace](ExtensibleNamespaces.md) is more sophisticated than a simple dictionary, allowing overrides, renames, and late binding.
+Initially, we'll recognize ".g" modules that define an 'app' namespace or modules that compile to an equivalent representation.
+This namespace must implement interfaces recognized by the runtime for integration; see [glas application](GlasApps.md).

-The application namespace provides interfaces that will be called by the runtime.
-For example, background tasks are represented by a runtime repeatedly calling a transactional 'step' method.
-Other methods may be called to support RPC, HTTP, GUI, publish-subscribe, or OS events.
-Conversely, a runtime may bind or override names representing the application's access to the environment.
-See [Glas Applications](GlasApps.md) for details.

-The glas executable may support specialized application types such as staged applications or binary stream processing, influencing interfaces and integration.
-This might be indicated by declaring an abstract method such as 'run-mode-staged' or 'run-mode-bsp'.
+In addition to conventional apps, some special run modes may be recognized and run differently, perhaps based on whether a 'run-mode-staged' or 'run-mode-bsp' method is defined.

 ### Staged Applications